Huangxy-THU/seismic-data/SOD/README.md

 The fold contains all the SOD recipes I used to download seismic data from some Data Centers, e.g., [IRIS-DMC](https://ds.iris.edu/ds/nodes/dmc/).
+Please refer to [FDSN web service](https://www.fdsn.org/webservices/) to see the supporting Data Centers and their hosts.

 ## Recipes

 - recipe-csvEvent-fixedNet.xml : the catalog is already downloaded using other mehtod, and the stations are set explicitly.

-- recipe-IRISPH5.xml           : Query seismic waveforms from IRIS-DMC PH5 web service.
+- recipe-IRISPH5.xml : Query seismic waveforms from [IRIS-DMC's PH5 FDSN web service](http://service.iris.edu/ph5ws/).

+- recipe-GEOFON.xml  : Query seismic waveforms from [GEOFON FDSN web service](http://geofon.gfz-potsdam.de/fdsnws/).